 Angiography Radial Approach

 In case you have a diseased uterus, which makes you infertile, you can undergo a procedure known as uterus transplant or uterine transplant to get pregnant.
 In the process of sexual reproduction, a diseased uterus does not allow embryonic implantation.
 This factor is referred to as uterine factor infertility or UFI.
 As a result, you will not be able to get pregnant.
-Learn more about having healthy pregnancy.

 Who requires a uterus transplant?